robbiew/bbs-sabacc/README.md

 Each AI analyzes visible cards, manages their Static Field strategically, and adapts their betting based on hand strength and opponent behavior - just like seasoned cantina gamblers!

+### **Strategic Gameplay**
+- **Dynamic betting system** with check, call, raise, and fold options every round
+- **Static Field management** - protect your best cards from Sabacc Shifts
+- **Hand calling** - end the game early when you're confident in your hand
+- **Multiple victory conditions** - Pure Sabacc, Idiot's Array, or simply the best hand
+- **Risk vs. reward** - drawing cards can improve your hand or cause you to bomb out

 ### **Classic BBS Integration**
 - **Door32.sys support** for seamless BBS integration
+- **Multi-BBS compatibility** (Talisman, Mystic, Synchronet, ENiGMA½, WWIV)
 - **Configurable game settings** for different BBS economies
 - **Player statistics tracking** (coming soon)
+- **No external dependencies** - pure Go implementation

+## 🍻 Enter the Cantina 🍻

+Whether you're a seasoned smuggler looking to win your next ship or a rookie pilot trying to make some quick credits, BBS Sabacc delivers the authentic Star Wars gambling experience.
+Feel the tension as the dice roll for a Sabacc Shift, celebrate when you hit Pure Sabacc, and learn to read your opponents' tells as you battle for galactic supremacy.

 *"In my experience, there's no such thing as luck."* - Obi-Wan Kenobi